quicwg/base-drafts/draft-ietf-quic-http.md

 # Security Considerations

 The security considerations of HTTP/QUIC should be comparable to those of HTTP/2 with TLS.
-Note that where HTTP/2 employs PADDING frames to make a connection more resistant to traffic analysis, HTTP/QUIC can rely on QUIC's own PADDING frames or employ the reserved frame and stream types discussed in
-{{frame-grease}} and {{stream-grease}}.
+Note that where HTTP/2 employs PADDING frames and Padding fields in other frames to make a connection more resistant to traffic analysis, HTTP/QUIC can rely on QUIC PADDING frames or employ the reserved frame and stream types discussed in {{frame-grease}} and {{stream-grease}}.

 When HTTP Alternative Services is used for discovery for HTTP/QUIC endpoints, the security considerations of {{!ALTSVC}} also apply.

-The modified SETTINGS format contains nested length elements, which could pose a security risk to an incautious implementer.
-A SETTINGS frame parser MUST ensure that the length of the frame exactly matches the length of the settings it contains.
+Several protocol elements contain nested length elements, typically in the form of frames with an explicit length containing variable-length integers.
+This could pose a security risk to an incautious implementer.
+An implementation MUST ensure that the length of a frame exactly matches the length of the fields it contains.

 # IANA Considerations